duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_18_setup_troubleshooting/50_camera_trouble.md

 ### Resolution: Remove the cap.

+## Cannot change camera focus

+### Need to break the glue
+By default pi-cams come with the lens glued in place.
+Apply a bit more force the first time you adjust the lens.
 ## `libGL error` when running `dts start_gui_tools`

 If you have an error like that when running `dts start_gui_tools` or another command with a GUI on the Duckiebot, then you are likely having issues with an NVIDIA graphics card: